kirbykevinson/kirbykevinson.gitlab.io/content/blog/2021-02-20-controversial-things-i-like.md

 regular food you can get in a restaurant or cook at home.
 Here are my extremely subjective reasons:

 * It has a unique taste you can't get anywhere else.
-Apparently because of the high altitude and dry air the food doesn't taste as prominent as regular food.
+Apparently, because of the high altitude, and dry air the food doesn't taste as prominent as regular food.
 You may not like it, but I absolutely love it.
 It makes the food taste just so much better for me, and I would be incredibly happy if there was a way to recreate it at home.
 * It's given to you in a small portion that's just enough to make you feel satisfied.
-You have make the best out of little things you have and enjoy them.
+You have to make the best out of little things you have and enjoy them.
 * It's presented at the best time possible.
 After you've gone through all of the nightmare that is modern airport and waited through a portion of the flight, you get hungry and sad, but then you're given